donutrj/verdigris2/content/Rules/Combat.md

 # Inventory Management
 A character can access items on their belt as a free action, whereas getting an item from their pack is an action.

-It is also important to determine if a character is wearing their heavy pack as they fight.
-A pack imposes two difficulty on all tests and saves when worn.

 Read more about inventory [[Tests & Saves#Inventory|here]].